 Affliction is a necessary aspect of life, yielding strength of character, while ease and comfort weaken us.
 Christ was perfected as High Priest through suffering.

 What was Jesus thinking about during His last hours as a human?
 The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection.

-Martin Collins, reminding us that God's love does not shield the believer from sickness, pain, sorrow, or death, focuses on several scriptural contexts in which Jesus shed tears and expressed grief.
-Though no wimpy sentimentalist, Jesus chose to experience the often disrupting vicissitudes of human life, having the capacity to …
+God's love does not shield us from sickness, pain, sorrow, or death.
+There are several scriptural contexts in which Jesus shed tears and expressed grief.

 Just as our human spirit can be grieved, God is grieved by willful sinful behavior—sullying, suppressing, or stifling the Spirit that identifies us as His.